intrip/intrip.github.io/_posts/2014-01-06-php-laravel-single-table-inheritance.markdown

 </ul>

 To handle this problem automatically with **Laravel Framework** i've created a package called **"laravel-single-table-inheritance"** that you can find [here on github](https://github.com/intrip/laravel-single-table-inheritance).
-<br/>In the case you are using doctrine ORM you should check this [examples](http://docs.doctrine-project.org/en/latest/reference/inheritance-mapping.html).
-If you want to understand more about object oriented inheritance follow the guide with [Class table inheritance](http://www.jacopobeschi.com/post/php-class-table-inheritance)
+If you want to understand more about object oriented inheritance follow the guide with [Class table inheritance]({% post_url 2014-01-07-php-class-table-inheritance %})

 If you liked this article: <a href="https://twitter.com/JacopoBeschi" class="twitter-follow-button" data-show-count="false" data-lang="en">Follow me</a>